Professional edition active

 • Hysterectomy would treat or decrease the risk of another disorder (eg, cervical intraepithelial neoplasia, endometrial hyperplasia, endometriosis, ovarian cancer in women with a BRCA mutation, Lynch syndrome).

-If hysterectomy or myomectomy is done laparoscopically, techniques must be used to remove the fibroid tissue through the small laparoscopic incisions.
+If hysterectomy or myomectomy is done laparoscopically, techniques must be used to remove the fibroid tissue through the small laparoscopic incisions or vagina.
 Morcellation is a term that describes cutting fibroids or uterine tissue into small pieces; this may be done with a scalpel or an electromechanical device.
-Women who have surgery for presumed uterine fibroids may have an unsuspected, undiagnosed sarcoma or other uterine cancer, although this is rare, and estimated incidence varies from 1 in 770 to < 1 in 10,000 surgeries (2).
+Morcellation should not be used in patients with suspected uterine cancer or significant risk factors, particularly for uterine sarcoma.
+Prior to surgery for presumed fibroids, patients should be evaluated for uterine cancer (7).
+Women who have surgery for presumed uterine fibroids may have an unsuspected, undiagnosed sarcoma or other uterine cancer; estimated incidence varies from 1 in 300 to < 1 in 10,000 surgeries (8).
 If intraperitoneal morcellation is done, malignant cells may be disseminated throughout the peritoneum.
-Surgeons may use methods to prevent dissemination of tissue during morcellation, including extraperitoneal morcellation (tissue is grasped and pulled through the incision) or use of an intraabdominal bag to contain tissue.
-Morcellation should not be used in patients with suspected uterine cancer or significant risk factors, particularly for uterine sarcoma.
-Prior to surgery for presumed fibroids, patients should be evaluated for uterine cancer, if indicated, and informed that if morcellation is used, there is a very small risk of disseminating cancerous cells (3).
+Surgeons may use methods to prevent dissemination of tissue during morcellation, including extraperitoneal morcellation (tissue is grasped and pulled through the incision or vagina) or use of an intraabdominal bag to contain tissue.

 Choice of treatment

-Treatment of uterine fibroids should be individualized, but some factors can help with the decision:
+Treatment of uterine fibroids should be individualized, but the following factors can help with the decision:

 • Asymptomatic fibroids: No treatment, continue to follow patient